-For us our dogs are our family so we needed to make sure we could include them in most of the things we liked to do.
+For us our dog is a much loved member our family so we needed to make sure we could include Reggie in most of the things we liked to do.

 Beaches that were dog friendly all year round were a must, as were dog friendly places to eat & drink.